Peninsula & Severn Foundation School Regional Study leave Policy August 2023

 Educational supervisors can only approve study leave applications from foundation doctors to undertake up to 10 days’ taster experience across the two-year foundation programme.

 No approval will be given for retrospective applications

 Applications will fall into two categories:

-These courses can be signed off by an educational supervisor (ES) at trust level.
 An indicative list is included below.
 This is comprehensive but may not be complete.
-If an educational supervisor is not sure if the course or activity is appropriate to this category, then approval should move to the Head of School.
+If an FPD is not sure if the course or activity is appropriate to this category, then approval should move to the Head of School.
 Please see the deanery course list: South West Deanery Course List

 Train the trainer / teach the teacher

-Expenses to facilitate trainee to present a poster or oral presentation at a UK Conference
+Expenses to facilitate DiT to present a poster or oral presentation at a UK Conference

 National UKFPO foundation conference

-Time to attend a postgraduate examination (not for private study)
+Time only to attend a postgraduate examination (not for private study)